tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Epic Feat

-One battle per day, the damage dice of your finishing attacks increase by one size (max d12).
+One battle per full recovery, the damage dice of your finishing attacks increase by one size (max d12).
 (For example, d10s become d12s.)

 #### Ki Power